eForms Logo

 Delaware Durable (Statutory) Power of Attorney Form

-A Delaware durable statutory power of attorney form provides a way in which a person can choose another person to legally handle his or her financial affairs.
+A Delaware durable statutory power of attorney form allows a person to choose another person to legally handle their financial affairs.
 A durable power of attorney continues in effect even if the principal (person assigning powers) is declared incompetent and unable to handle his or her own financial affairs.

 Definition of “Durable”